dadoluca/Kiruna-Explorer/README.md

 ## ✨ About Kiruna Explorer

-**Discover Kiruna's journey!** Kiruna Explorer is an interactive web application that brings to life the rich history, cultural identity, and transformation of this unique city.
-Designed as a potential flagship platform for Kiruna's nomination as the European Capital of Culture, it serves as a bridge between past, present, and future.
+**Discover Kiruna's Journey!** Kiruna Explorer is an interactive web application that brings to life the rich history, cultural identity, and transformation of this unique city.
+As a flagship platform celebrating Kiruna's designation as **the European Capital of Culture 2029**, it serves as a bridge between past, present, and future.

 Kiruna Explorer invites visitors to delve into the city’s remarkable story:
 - **Explore the History**: Learn about Kiruna’s origins and its relocation journey.